 - Make sure that your employees know if they are getting paid for a federal holiday or not.
 Communication is key.
 Don’t know if you should pay them for the holiday?
 We discuss the pros and cons in this past blog post.

 - Make a schedule at the beginning of the year to ensure that the year goes as planned.
 Be sure to share it with employees so everyone knows when they will be paid throughout the year.

-If you decide to pay your employees before Independence Day, here is an example of how you could process your payroll.
+If you decide to pay your employees before Thanksgiving Day, here is an example of how you could process your payroll.

-If you normally process your payroll on Wednesday, please plan on processing it on Tuesday, July 3.
-For direct deposit: If your check date falls between Wednesday, July 4 and Friday, July 6, please consider processing your payroll early.
+If you normally process your payroll on Thursdays, please plan on processing it on Wednesday, Nov.
+21. For direct deposit: If your check date falls between Thursday, Nov.
+22 and Friday, Nov.
+23, please consider processing your payroll early.
 For all other federal holidays for 2018, click here.

 PrimePay’s Time Clock solution integrates your time tracking with Online Payroll to ensure accuracy.
 No more worrying about holidays!
 We have it covered for you.
 Click here to learn more or fill out the form below.

 Disclaimer: Please note that this is not all inclusive.
 Our guidance is designed only to give general information on the issues actually covered.
 It is not intended to be a comprehensive summary of all laws which may be applicable to your situation, treat exhaustively the subjects covered, provide legal advice, or render a legal opinion.
 Consult your own legal advisor regarding specific application of the information to your own plan.